 Immigrants detained in a federal custody center

-The settlement with the U.S. Immigration and Customs Enforcement (ICE) agency means an end to unsanitary conditions in the basement facility known as “B-18.”
+The settlement with the U.S. Immigration and Customs Enforcement (ICE) agency means the lawsuit brought about an end to unsanitary conditions in the basement facility known as “B-18.”

 “The disturbing human shell game of shuttling people back and forth between jails has ended at B-18.